Topology of $3$-manifolds with uniformly positive scalar curvature: Appendix A: Proofs of Lemma and Lemma

 \section{Appendix A: Proofs of Lemma \ref{cut} and Lemma \ref{curve}}

-We will complete the proofs of Lemma \ref{cut} and Lemma \ref{curve}
+We will complete the proofs of Lemma \ref{cut} and Lemma \ref{curve}.

-\textbf{Lemma} \ref{cut} \emph{Let $M$ be an open $3$-manifold which is homotopically equivalent to $\s^1$.
+\textbf{Lemma \ref{cut}} \emph{Let $M$ be an open $3$-manifold which is homotopically equivalent to $\s^1$.
 Then a closed surface $\S\subset M$ cuts $M$ into a non-compact part and a compact part.} \begin{proof} Suppose that $M\setminus \S$ is connected.
 Namely, there is a closed curve $\sigma$ which intersects $\S$ transversally at one point.
 The intersection number of $\S$ and $\sigma$ is $\pm 1$.

-However, since $H_2(M)=\{1\}$, then there is a compact connected $3$-manifold $M_0\subset M$ containing $\S$ and $\sigma$ satisfying that $[\S]=0$ in $H_2(M_0)$.
-The Poincar\'e duality shows that Therefore, the intersection number $(\sigma,\S)$ is equal to zero, which contradicts with the last paragraph.
+However, since $H_2(M)$ is trivial , there is a compact connected $3$-manifold $M_0\subset M$ containing $\S$ and $\sigma$ satisfying $[\S]=0$ in $H_2(M_0)$.
+The Poincar\'e duality shows that Therefore, the intersection number $(\sigma,\S)$ is equal to zero, which contradicts the last paragraph.
 We can conclude that $\S$ cuts $M$ into two components, $M_1$ and $M_2$.